ATL - KATL

 Metro

-MARTA serves the airport through Airport station on the Red Line and Gold Line, located at the domestic terminal.
-This station was opened in June 18, 1998.
+MARTA serves the airport through Airport Station on the Red Line and Gold Line, located at the domestic terminal.
+This station was opened on June 18, 1998.
 As of August 2022, 8 trains operate an hour to the city center (Five Points) on weekdays off peak, with 4 trains operating each hour on each the Red and Gold lines.

 Connector Services